shodor-education/petascale-semester-curriculum/README.md

 <h3 align="center">Blue Waters Parallel Computational STEM Curriculum Capstone Project</h3>
   <p align="center">
-    The Blue Waters Parallel Computational STEM Curriculum Capstone is a a collection of 11 units and a total of 97 lessons that covers parallel computing and its applications.
+    The Blue Waters Parallel Computational STEM Curriculum Capstone is a collection of 11 units and a total of 97 lessons that covers parallel computing and its applications.
 Units are groupings of lessons (about 6 or 12) with materials for each lesson designed to last 25 minutes.
 The materials can be browsed and searched on <a href="http://shodor.org/petascale/materials/semesterCurriculum">Shodor's Petascale site.</a>
     <br />
   </p>
 </p>